AniviaFlome/distrobox-flake/README.md

 - **AUR helper**: paru is automatically installed if not present when `aurPackages` is specified.
 - **COPR repos**: COPR repositories are enabled before installing packages, so you can install packages from those repos in the `packages` list.
 - **Distro validation**: The module uses assertions to prevent home-manager from switching if you specify an unsupported distro.

-## Requirements

-- NixOS or Nix package manager
-- Home Manager
-- Podman or Docker (distrobox requirement)
-- distrobox (automatically installed by the module)

 ## Tips